 When using a wheel, the numbers suggested are pulled from a truncated pool.
 For example, suppose you are playing a lottery which draws six numbers from a pool of 48, and you decide to use a wheel described as: "7 wheeled suggestions (4 numbers match if 5/10 numbers drawn)".
 This means that instead of generating suggestions from a pool of 48 numbers, Lotto Sorcerer will generate seven suggestions from a pool of 10 numbers; if five of the six numbers drawn by the lottery are from this pool of 10 numbers, at least one of seven suggestions will match four numbers.

-Q: Do I need to purchase a lottery data subscription to use Lotto Sorcerer?
+Q: Do I need to purchase a Lottery Data Service to use Lotto Sorcerer?

 A: No, it is entirely optional.
 But, if your lottery is supported through this service, you may find it a fantastic convenience.

-A: The Lottery Data Subscription Service is not included with the purchase of the registration codes.
+A: The Lottery Data Service is not included with the purchase of the registration codes.

-Q: How do I cancel my Lottery Data Subscription?
+Q: How do I cancel my Lottery Data Service?